Kuilima Ests East

 No analysis available

-Concrete slab foundation has moderate MLS support, appearing in 10 of 20 listings.
-The public remarks do not mention foundation type, so this is less certain than the wood-frame and double-wall features but still plausible for the building.
+Concrete slab foundation has moderate MLS support, appearing in 10 of 20 current listings.
+The remarks do not mention foundation type, so this is inferred from the MLS pattern rather than confirmed by agent descriptions.

 No analysis available

-Wood-frame construction is strongly supported by the MLS data pattern, with 19 of 20 listings coded WOOFRA.
-None of the public remarks explicitly describe a different construction type or any change to the building structure, so this appears to be a stable, copy-paste-consistent MLS characteristic rather than a disputed field.
+Wood-frame construction is strongly supported by the MLS data pattern, with 18 of 20 listings coded WOOFRA.
+The public remarks across many listings do not explicitly discuss framing, but there is no evidence of a change or correction.
+This appears to be a stable building-level attribute rather than copy-paste error.

 No analysis available